ARO369/portfolio/README.md

 - `styles/` - Global and component-specific styles.
 - `utils` - Tailwind CSS configuration.

+The 3D spline model and title font used in this project is from wendoj

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.